bao2211/Cruiser-Crew-Rogame/SETTABLE_ATTRIBUTES.md

 **Ammo Type Behaviors:**
 - **"standard"**: Dark grey projectiles, deal direct damage on penetration, no explosion
 - **"high_explosive"**: Red projectiles, no direct damage, explode after afterpen delay when penetrating or immediately when blocked
-- **"airburst"**: Yellow projectiles, no direct damage, explode after airburst_time OR on contact
+- **"airburst"**: Yellow projectiles, no direct damage, explode after airburst_time OR on contact OR when within detect_range of any part

 **Damage System:**
 - **Standard Rounds**: Deal direct damage to hit parts, pass through until blocked by armor